 Most restaurants in Breckenridge don’t take reservations.
 The exception?
 Many of the higher-end establishments now take reservations through OpenTable.com.
 A handful of Breckenridge restaurants offer special event spaces that can be reserved for large groups and private gatherings.

 If the restaurant of your choice doesn’t accept reservations, don’t fret—show up early, put your name on the list and then stroll and shop historic downtown Breckenridge while you wait to be beeped or texted.

 There are also numerous grocery and catering service companies here for easy-button stay-in dining.

-Due to reduced capacity, there is limited availability for many of Breckenridge's most popular activities and dining experiences.
+Breckenridge's most popular activities and dining experiences can fill up quickly.
 We highly recommend making reservations in advance.

 By Breck Editorial

 The Breckenridge Tourism Office works to enhance and promote the unique character and experience of Breckenridge as a world-renowned destination resort and to represent, serve and perpetuate the common interest and character of its membership and community.